gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

   - C++ libraries in alphabetical order
   - other gem5 header files in alphabetical order.
 - We only define the constructor of the `HelloSimObject` class since that's the only function it has so far.
 - The `params` object passed to the `HelloSimObject::HelloSimObject` is an object of `HelloSimObjectParams` that inherits from `SimObjectParams`.
-This means params can be passed to the `SimObject::SimObject`.
+This means `params` can be passed to the `SimObject::SimObject`.

 ---

 ## Let's Start Building: SConscript

 We need to register our `SimObject` with gem5 for it to be built into the gem5 executable.
-At build time, `scons` (gem5's build system) will look through the gem5 directory searching for files `SConscript.py`.
+At build time, `scons` (gem5's build system) will look through the gem5 directory searching for files `SConscript`.
 SConscript files include instructions on what needs to be built.
-We will simply create a file called SConscript.py (inside our `SimObject` directory) by running the following command in the base **gem5** directory.
+We will simply create a file called SConscript (inside our `SimObject` directory) by running the following command in the base **gem5** directory.

 ```sh
 touch src/bootcamp/hello-sim-object/SConscript